Nudge: Accelerating Overdue Pull Requests Towards Completion: Background: A Pull Request's Life Cycle

 \section{Background: A Pull Request's Life Cycle}

 In this paper, we assume a pull request goes through the life cycle as depicted in Figure~\ref{PrStateDiagram}.
 Based on this, a pull request can be in one of the following states:

 \begin{description}

 \item[Active] The pull request has been published by the author.
-Reviewers are assigned and the \pr{} is open for code \emph{review}. \item[Waiting for author] The reviewer has left review comments, and expects the author to \emph{update} the code to address them. \item[Approved] The reviewer was satisfied with the code changes in the \pr{} and approved it to be merged with the main branch.
-Thus, the author can merge and finalize, or, optionally, decide additional \emph{updates} are called for, and re-start the reviewing process from the \textbf{Active} state. \item[Rejected] The reviewers are not satisfied with the code changes and reject the \pr{}.
-The author can attempt additional \emph{updates} to restart the reviewing process, but otherwise the pull request will be rejected. \item[Merged] After the reviewers signed off on the \pr{}, the author successfully merged the code into the main branch. \item[Abandoned] The author of the \pr{} decides to not pursue the code changes further. \end{description}
+Reviewers are assigned and the \pr{} is open for code \emph{review}. \item[Waiting for author] The reviewer has left review comments and expects the author to \emph{update} the code to address them. \item[Approved] The reviewer was satisfied with the code changes in the \pr{} and approved it to be merged with the main branch.
+Thus, the author can merge and finalize, or, optionally, decide additional \emph{updates} are called for and re-start the reviewing process from the \textbf{Active} state. \item[Rejected] The reviewers are not satisfied with the code changes and reject the \pr{}.
+The author can attempt additional \emph{updates} to restart the reviewing process, but otherwise, the pull request will be rejected. \item[Merged] After the reviewers signed off on the \pr{}, the author successfully merged the code into the main branch. \item[Abandoned] The author of the \pr{} decides to not pursue the code changes further. \end{description} After the pull requested has been merged or abandoned, the pull request is closed and cannot be re-opened again (developers would need to open a \emph{new} pull request instead).

 To transition between these states, there are three different \emph{actors} involved: Authors, reviewers, and non-human actors (bots):